Realestate-Module-Predictions/Real_estate/README.md

 <img width="591" alt="Screenshot 2022-01-27 at 17 40 02" src="https://user-images.githubusercontent.com/87828174/151455300-c073792e-608f-4d4d-8fd2-23b9eda5f9d2.png">

 After data is seperated and scaled, we train the model on the training set and get accuracy scores from the model running on the testing set.
+The X-train features with y-train of training dataset is fitted to the linear regressor.
+The linear regressor then predicts on the testing X set.
+These predicted values are analysed along side the actual value of y.
+The predictions and y_test are selling prices.

 #### Explanation of model choice, including limitations and benefits